-Canon T3 versus Canon T5
+Canon T3 vs T5

-The Canon EOS Rebel T3 (called Canon 1100D in some regions) and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2011 and February 2014.
+The Canon EOS Rebel T3 (called Canon 1100D in some regions) and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T3 has a resolution of 12.2 megapixel, whereas the T5 provides 17.9 MP.
+The T3 has a resolution of 12.2 megapixels, whereas the T5 provides 17.9 MP.

 In this particular case, the Canon T3 and the Canon T5 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the T5 is slightly lighter (3 percent) than the T3.
 In this context, it is worth noting that neither the T3 nor the T5 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.